-We now offer Functional Dry Needling!
-One of only a few clinics in Michigan to do so.
+We offer Functional Dry Needling!
+One of the first clinics in Michigan to do so.
 Click HERE to learn more about Functional Dry Needling.

 Mission Statement: At Elite Physical Therapy and Sports Performance we strive to bring a new level of quality and excellence to the professions, approaching each patient and athlete as an individual, developing treatment and training programs suitable to that individual’s needs and goals.